-Operating and maintenance expenditure (Opex) is a key component of revenue requirement and is included in the year in which it is incurred.
-A key issue for the RIC is to ensure that the expenditure forecasts are efficient and reflect a long-term planning horizon.
+Operating and maintenance expenditure (Opex) is a key component of the revenue requirement and is included in the year in which it is incurred.
+A key issue for the

+RIC is to ensure that the expenditure forecasts are efficient and reflect a long-term planning horizon.
 The Business Plan should clearly outline forecasts of Opex for each year of the regulatory control period.
 These forecasts must be justified through the inclusion of a discussion on the main drivers of expenditure and must supply evidence to support forecasted productivity improvements.
 It also needs to outline the relationship between expenditure and the delivery of outcomes and obligations over the control period.
-Table 1 in the Appendix provides a breakdown of the key expenditure areas that WASA must supply with respect to OPEX.

-Information provided should include historical levels of maintenance expenditure by asset categories and subsets, the projected capital maintenance needs by categories and sub-categories.
+Information provided should include historical levels of maintenance expenditure by asset categories and sub-categories and the projected capital maintenance needs by categories and sub-categories.